tomwillfixit/techies-4-temple-street/README.md

 docker info
 ```

 I've created a wallet on behalf of Techies 4 Temple Street.
-I'll share access to this wallet with someone from Techies 4 Temple Street to avoid the following ...
+I'll share access to this wallet with someone from Techies 4 Temple Street to avoid ...

 ![ted](img/ted.jpg)